Supreme Court of Canada upholds Safe Third Country Agreement

-OTTAWA - Canada's highest court has deemed the pact between Canada and the United States to control the flow of asylum seekers across the shared border to be constitutional.
+A pact with the United States to control the flow of asylum seekers across the shared border is constitutional, Canada's highest court ruled in a unanimous decision Friday.

 The Safe Third Country Agreement, which came into effect in 2004, recognizes Canada and the U.S. as safe places for potential refugees to seek protection.

-Under the agreement, refugees must seek asylum in the first of the two countries they land in, and if their claim is rejected by one then they will not be successful if they try again on the other side of the border.
+Under the agreement, refugees must seek asylum in the first of the two countries they land in.
+If their claim is rejected by one then they will not be successful if they try again on the other side of the border.

+"A degree of difference as between the legal schemes applicable in the two countries can be tolerated, so long as the American system is not fundamentally unfair," the judgment read, which aligned with what the federal government had argued before the court.

+"In my view, the record does not support the conclusion that the American detention regime is fundamentally unfair," said the ruling written by Justice Nicholas Kasirer.

-The top court has asked the Federal Court to take a further look at the opponents' argument that the agreement violates of Section 15 of the Charter over allegations of unequal treatment for women in the U.S. who are fleeing domestic violence.
+The top court has asked the Federal Court to take a further look at the opponents' argument that the agreement violates Section 15 of the Charter

+Lower courts did not offer a ruling on the equality argument, and Kasirer said in the ruling that the Supreme Court wasn't in the position to do so either.

+"Given the profound seriousness of the matter, the size and complexity of the record and the conflict affidavit evidence, it would be neither 'in the interest of justice' nor 'feasible on a practical level' for this court to take up the task of finder of fact,"Kasirer said in the ruling.

 Prime Minister Justin Trudeau and U.S. President Joe Biden agreed to expand the treaty in March so that it would apply along all 8,900 kilometres of the shared border, not just at official crossings.

-Before then, a loophole allowed asylum seekers who arrived between official points of entry along the land border to make claims in Canada despite having arrived in the U.S. first.
+Before then, a loophole allowed asylum seekers who arrived between official points of entry along the land border, such as the one at Roxham Road in Quebec, to make claims in Canada and have them processed, despite having arrived in the U.S. first.

-Opponents of the pact have said it runs counter to the Charter of Rights and Freedoms, because returning people to the U.S. exposes them to risks in the form of detention and other rights violations.
+Asylum seekers and human rights organizations viewed the loophole as a lifeline for vulnerable people, but the large number of new arrivals put financial pressure on local governments and the province, which were obliged to provide housing and other supports for them.

-The Supreme Court's decision will finally put to rest the long-standing legal battle first launched by several refugee claimants in Federal Court in 2007.
+The Supreme Court's decision comes at the end of a legal battle first launched by several refugee claimants in Federal Court in 2007.

 The Canadian Council for Refugees, the Canadian Council of Churches and Amnesty International also participated in the proceedings as public interest parties.